Odion100/TasksJS/API.md

 # TasksJS API Documentation

 Welcome to the docs!
-Following is a list of the objects used and created when developing web software systems with TasksJS.
+Following is a list of the objects used and created when developing web APIs with TasksJS.
 TasksJS is an end-to-end framework for developing modular, microservices software systems in NodeJS.
 Check out [**Quick Start**](https://github.com/Odion100/TasksJS#quick-start) for an example of how simple it is to develope object-orientated APIs with TasksJS.

 <details>
    <summary><b><a href="https://github.com/Odion100/TasksJS/blob/tasksjs2.0/API.md#app">App</a></b></summary>